Sīvali: Ordination and Enlightenment

 The day after his birth, the Buddha and 500 monks visited the palace to receive alms.
 After the meal, the Buddha asked Venerable Sariputta to deliver a sermon on the suffering of birth.
-Inspired, Sivali requested to be ordained.
-With parental consent, he was ordained under Sariputta.
+Inspired, Sivali requested to be ordained, and with his parents’ consent, he was ordained under Sariputta.
 During the head-shaving ceremony, Venerable Moggallana taught him the Thirty-Two Meditations.
-Sivali diligently applied himself and attained arahantship instantly, becoming fully liberated from defilements.
+Sivali diligently applied himself and attained arahantship, becoming fully liberated from defilements.

-From that day on, Sivali never lacked for the four requisites: robes, food, lodging, and medicine.
-His immense merit from past lives attracted offerings in abundance.
-When he turned twenty, he was fully ordained as a monk.
+From that day on, Sivali never lacked the four requisites—robes, food, lodging, and medicine—as his past merit attracted abundant offerings.
+At the age of twenty, he received full ordination as a monk.

 Past Lives and Merit

-According to commentaries, during the era of Padumuttara Buddha, Sivali—then a layman—heard the Buddha praise a monk named Sudassana as the foremost in receiving alms.
-Aspiring for the same distinction, he invited 500 monks for almsgiving over seven days and offered them robes.
-He made a solemn wish to be similarly blessed in a future life.
+According to commentarial sources, during the era of Padumuttara Buddha, Sivali—then a layman—heard the Buddha praise a monk named Sudassana as the foremost in receiving alms.
+Aspiring for the same distinction, he invited 500 monks for almsgiving over seven days and offered them robes, making a wish to attain the same distinction in a future life.

 Over 91 kalpas, he was reborn repeatedly in heavenly and human realms.
 During the time of Vipassi Buddha, he was a poor villager near Bandhumati.
-One day, he brought milk and a large honeycomb to the city to sell.
-Instead of selling it, he offered both to the Buddha, renewing his prayer to be reborn as a monk abundant in requisites.
+One day, he brought milk and a large honeycomb to the city but instead offered both to the Buddha, renewing his aspiration to be reborn as a monk endowed with abundant requisites.

 In another life, he was reborn as the son of King Brahmadatta of Varanasi.
 After his father’s assassination and the seizure of the kingdom, he fled.
-On returning, he laid siege to the city for seven years and seven days—interpreted as karmic retribution for his mother’s long pregnancy—and eventually reclaimed the throne.
+On returning, he laid siege to the city for seven years and seven days—interpreted as karmic retribution for his mother’s prolonged pregnancy—and eventually reclaimed the throne.